-The beauty of the Way of the Alcoholic is that each traveler finds their own way home, embodying their own unique encounter with Ultimate Reality and the Absolute.
-This involves surrender, acceptance and humility.
-We should be wary of those who are filled with certainty about their particular God.
+The beauty of the Way of the Alcoholic is that each traveller finds their own way home, embodying their own unique encounter with Ultimate Reality.
+This involves surrender, acceptance and humility – letting go of the things that chain us to our Ego and our many attachments.
+But we should also be wary of those who are filled with certainty about their particular God.
 Nothing in life is certain.
 And real faith requires honest doubt.
 The greater the doubt, the greater the awakening.
 The smaller the doubt, the smaller the awakening.
 No doubt, no awakening.

-Many of us have a hard time with this notion of a Higher Power because we think we need the most exquisite definition of God or the perfect idea of God to guide us in sobriety.
-Ironically, it is only when we stop trying to think our way to the Higher Power and surrender to spontaneous experience that the Absolute appears – and most profoundly keeps re-appearing!
-There’s a wonderful aphorism in Buddhism: “Nirvana that is grasped is Samsara.
+Many of us have trouble with this notion of a Higher Power because we think we need the most exquisite definition of God or the perfect notion of God to guide us in sobriety.
+Ironically, it is only when we stop trying to think our way to the Higher Power and surrender to spontaneous experience that a shift in consciousness or breakthrough appears – and most profoundly keeps re-appearing!
+There’s a wonderful aphorism in Buddhism around the notion of Samsara – wandering or lostness: “Nirvana that is grasped is Samsara.
 And Samsara that is not grasped is Nirvana.”
 Along The Way, we find letting go is the easiest thing in the world.
 We just open our hand and let go of the thing we are holding.
 So there is only this: If you want something so badly (Higher Consciousness for example) that you grasp it – then you only succeed in turning it into Samsara – that is to say something heavy that you have to carry around with you.
 And if you don’t grasp it – you’re free.

 As we progress in the Way of the Alcoholic we are encouraged to go further by making a decision to surrender again and again by turning our will and our lives over to The Power.
-What this means is that we turn over our thinking and our actions.
+What this means is that we turn over our thinking and our actions to our better intuitions, our Higher Selfhood.
 We surrender them, and allow ourselves to be guided by a higher sense of purpose.
-Our “will” in this sense, equates to our thinking and our “life” is our actions.
+Our “will” in this sense, equates to our thinking.
+And our “life” is our actions.
 In fact our entire life from the early inklings of self-awareness to our last breath can be seen in one sense as the sum total of our actions.
 You want to know who you are?
 You are what you do and have done via your actions.
 That is it.
 And so when we decide to turn our will and our lives over, we surrender them.
 This means we give up our selfish, self-centred way of living and re-arrange our intentions.
-The word “decide” from Old French decidere, literally means “to cut off.”
+The word “decide” from Old French decider (and Latin decidere), literally means “to cut off.”
 At this stage of The Way we are cutting off an old way of life and an old way of thinking and being.